Table of Contents

 The first two days of Opana detox features the most acute withdrawal symptoms.
 Symptoms appear about 12 hours after the last dosage and will continually escalate over the first 24 hours.
 The detox team can then begin administering MAT, such as naltrexone or buprenorphine, to help reduce the withdrawal symptoms for the balance of the detox process.

-Other interventions might include intravenous fluids if vomiting and diarrhea cause severe dehydration, as well as medical support for body aches, fever, gastrointestinal upset, insomnia, and headache.
+Other interventions might include intravenous fluids if vomiting and diarrhea cause severe dehydration, as well as body aches, fever, gastrointestinal upset, insomnia, and headache.

 Opana withdrawal symptoms include: